Muhammad Saleh Kamboh

-Muhammad Saleh Kamboh Lahori was a noted Punjabi Muslim calligraphist and official biographer of Emperor Shah Jahan and the teacher of Mughal Emperor Aurangzeb.
+Muhammad Saleh Kamboh Lahori was a noted Punjabi Muslim calligraphist and official biographer of emperor Shah Jahan and the teacher of emperor Aurangzeb.

-Though a widely read person, Little is known of the life of Muhammad Saleh Kamboh other than the works he composed.
-He was son of Mir Abdu-lla, Mushkin Kalam, whose title shows him to also have been a fine writer.
-He is believed to be younger brother of Inayat-Allah Kamboh and worked as a Shahi Dewan (Minister) with the governor of Lahore.
-He held the title of Sipahsalar.
+Though a widely read person, little is known of the life of Muhammad Saleh Kamboh other than the works he composed.
+He was son of Mir Abdullah, Mushkin Kalam, whose title shows him to also have been a fine writer.
+He is believed to be younger brother of Inayat-Allah Kamboh and worked as a Shahi Dewan (minister) with the governor of Lahore.
+He held the rank of Sipahsalar.

 Biography

 His father was Mir 'Abdullah Mushkin Qalam, a famous Mughal calligrapher.

-In 1646, Muhammar Saleh succeeded Abd al-Rashid Daylami chief librarian by Mir Salih.
-Around 1659-1660, he completed the Amal-i Salih or Shahjahan-nama.
+In 1646, Muhammar Saleh replaced Abd al-Rashid Daylami chief librarian with Mir Salih.
+Around 1659 – 1660, he completed the Amal-i Salih or Shahjahan-nama.
 Amal-i-Salih is an account of the life and reign of Shah Jahan.
 However, the work also includes information on Shah Jahan's predecessors (particularly Akbar and Jahangir) and a compendium of biographies of the Shaikhs, poets, and other notables who were contemporaries with Shah Jahan.
 It is considered to be one of the most important original sources of events during Shah Jahan's reign.
 Muhammad Saleh was known as a poet by the Persian title Kashfi and by Arabic Subhan and is also stated to be an accomplished Urdu singer.
-Sometimes in 1651-1652, he was replaced from his position head librarian by I'timad Khan, the title bestowed upon Muhammad Ashraf, eldest son of Islam Khan, who served as paymaster of the army during that time.
+Sometimes in 1651–1652, he was replaced from his position head librarian by I'timad Khan, the title bestowed upon Muhammad Ashraf, eldest son of Islam Khan, who served as paymaster of the army during that time.

-During the rule of Aurangzeb, Muhammad Saleh served as his spiritual teacher who taught him a strict Islamic teaching.
-It is also stated that when Shaikh Makhdum was appointed imperial "Sadr-us-Sadur" (Chief Sadr, Chief Administrator or Prime Minister) after death of Sadr Sharif Khan during the reign of Aurangzeb, Muhammad Salih Kamboh was appointed Peshdast (deputy).
+During the rule of Aurangzeb, Muhammad Saleh served as his spiritual teacher.
+It is also stated that when Shaikh Makhdum was appointed as Sadr-us-sudur (chief justice) after death of Sadr Sharif Khan during the reign of Aurangzeb, Muhammad Salih Kamboh was appointed Peshdast (deputy).
 In the list of mansabdars, Muhammad Saleh Kamboh was recorded as a commander of five hundred soldiers.
 Along with Munnawar Khan, Muhammad Saleh maintained the Mughal empire's Dhow military transport fleets, and fought pirates.